Conference overview

 Tyler P. Choate, MS, CCC-SLP, IECMH-E® with Rebecca Berg, OTR/L, IMH-E®; Jeannie Gutierrez, PhD; Ricki Robinson, MD, MPH

-In this interactive workshop, families are invited to speak directly about what has shaped their experience of care.
+In this interactive workshop, families are invited to speak directly about what has shaped their experiences of care.
 This session centers families’ voices and lived experiences as essential sources of knowledge in relationship-based practice.

 Together, this session offers space to slow down, listen carefully, and reflect on how relationships shape development in the context of family systems.